 Requires operator to meet minimum size and weight requirements to balance the vehicle properly.

 Requires operator to maintain balance on the vehicle.

 Creates a high center of gravity.

 Can cause operator to fall or be thrown.

 Provides no protection for the operator in a collision or a rollover.
 In a rollover, the weight of the vehicle can crush the operator.

 ATV operators are sometimes criticized for making excessive noise.
-All ATVs must have a muffler in good working condition, which emits a maximum of 96 decibels, as established by Wisconsin law.
+All ATVs must have a muffler in good working condition.
+Exhaust noise may not exceed maximum sound level (decibels) set by law.